maxio-com/ab-golang-sdk/doc/controllers/offers.md

 # Create Offer

-Create an offer within your Chargify site by sending a POST request.
+Create an offer within your Advanced Billing site by sending a POST request.

 ## Documentation